A Fast Confirmation Rule for the Ethereum Consensus Protocol: Introduction

-A crucial aspect of every consensus protocol for blockchains is the \emph{Confirmation Rule}, which determines the permanency of blocks on the chain.
-Specifically, a Confirmation Rule is an algorithm run by nodes that enables them to identify a \emph{confirmed chain}.
-Within this chain, blocks are considered permanent.
-In other terms, a Confirmation Rule outputs (either probabilistically or deterministically) whether a certain block is \emph{confirmed}.
-One such example is found in the Bitcoin's \emph{longest chain} Confirmation Rule~\cite{nakamoto2008bitcoin} where a block $b$ is confirmed (with high probability) when it has a sufficiently long chain of successors, its siblings have notably shorter successor chains, the adversary does not control more computational (hashing) power than honest nodes and network synchrony holds.
+A \emph{Confirmation Rule} is an algorithm run by network nodes to determine whether a given block will remain permanently in the canonical chain.
+In Bitcoin, for instance, a block is confirmed (with high probability) once it has a sufficiently long chain of successors, competing branches are shorter, honest nodes control the majority of hashing power, and the network is synchronous~\cite{nakamoto2008bitcoin}.

-Such Confirmation Rule, which originated in Bitcoin, was also used in Ethereum prior to The Merge~\cite{merge}.
-However, with The Merge and the transition to the Ethereum Proof of Stake (PoS) protocol, Gasper~\cite{gasper}, the Confirmation Rule underwent significant changes.